trespaul/tidal-doc/src/content/docs/getting-started/concepts.md

 ### Dividing the cycle

-Enter the following pattern in your text editor and evaluate it:
+Enter the following line in your text editor and evaluate it:

 ```haskell
 d1 $ s "bd hh bd hh"